Alex Smith: 2012 season

 Smith became a free agent following the 2011 season.
 The 49ers were reported to be interested in signing Peyton Manning, who had just been released by the rebuilding Indianapolis Colts, leading Smith to visit the Miami Dolphins, reportedly with the intent to sign with the Dolphins if the 49ers signed Manning.
-Shortly after Manning made the decision to join the Denver Broncos, Smith signed a three-year contract worth $24 million to remain with the 49ers.
-During the off-season, the 49ers added wide receivers Randy Moss and Mario Manningham in free agency, and A. J. Jenkins in the first round of the 2012 NFL Draft to improve a passing game that lacked production from the receivers the previous season.
-Smith began the 2012 season as the 49ers' starting quarterback.
-Smith completed 18-of-19 passes for 232 yards and three touchdowns without an interception in a 24–3 Monday night win over Arizona, and San Francisco was 6–2 after eight games.
-In the following game against the St. Louis Rams, Smith suffered a concussion in the second quarter, throwing a touchdown with blurred vision before exiting the game.
+Shortly after Manning decided to join the Denver Broncos, Smith signed a three-year contract worth $24 million to remain with the 49ers.
+During the offseason, the 49ers added wide receivers Randy Moss and Mario Manningham in free agency, and A. J. Jenkins in the first round of the 2012 NFL draft to improve a passing game that lacked production from the receivers the previous season.
+Smith began the 2012 season as the starting quarterback.
+Smith completed 18-of-19 passes for 232 yards and three touchdowns without an interception in a 24–3 Monday night victory over Arizona, and San Francisco was 6–2 after eight games.
+In the next game against the St. Louis Rams, Smith suffered a concussion in the second quarter, throwing a touchdown with blurred vision before exiting the game.
 He was replaced by Colin Kaepernick, and the game ended in a 24–24 tie.

-Smith missed the following game, and Kaepernick was 16 for 23 for 243 yards with two touchdowns in a 32–7 win over the Chicago Bears.
+Smith missed the following game, and Kaepernick was 16 of 23 for 243 yards with two touchdowns in a 32–7 win over the Chicago Bears.
 Harbaugh was impressed with Kaepernick, and said "we have two quarterbacks that have a hot hand" while dismissing any rule that a player should not lose their starting job due to an injury.
 A quarterback controversy began.
 Smith was ranked third in the NFL in passer rating (104.1), led the league in completion percentage (70%), and had been 19–5–1 as a starter under Harbaugh, while Kaepernick was considered more dynamic with his scrambling ability and arm strength.
-Smith was medically cleared to play the day before the following game, but Harbaugh chose not to rush him back and again started Kaepernick, who threw and ran for a touchdown in a 31–21 win over the New Orleans Saints.
+Smith was medically cleared to play the day before the following game, but Harbaugh chose not to rush him back and again started Kaepernick, who threw and ran for a touchdown in a 31–21 victory over the New Orleans Saints.
 The following week, Harbaugh announced that Kaepernick would start for the 8–2–1 49ers, while also stating that the assignment was week-to-week and not necessarily permanent.
 However, Kaepernick remained the starter as the 49ers again qualified for the playoffs.
 Harbaugh stated that Smith had been more of a coach to Kaepernick later into the 2012 season than even he was.
 Before losing the starting quarterback job, Smith was on pace to set career highs in completion percentage, passing yards, yards-per-attempt, passing touchdowns and rushing yards.
 Smith was named to the USA Today All Joe Team for the second year in a row, and was also named the captain of the team.